sora-ryu/WEIS-Visualization/README.md

 - [x] Read user preferences
 - [x] Update the user preferences, variable settings from yaml file
 - [x] Trivial function updates - accept only yaml file for input, solve warning errors (nonexistent object at the callback functions)
+- [x] Maintain the progress even if changing tabs
+- [ ] Find file path from dir tree from yaml file